 - 100 grams chorizo, roughly chopped

 - Brown the chicken in a saucepan with extra virgin olive oil for about 5 minutes.
 Season with salt & pepper.

 - Add the chorizo and sauté for 3 minutes.

 - Add the garlic and sauté for another minute then add the smoked paprika.

-- Pour in 150 ml. of the sherry and let the alcohol evaporate.
+- Pour in half of the sherry and let the alcohol evaporate.

 - Add the rice and mix with the ingredients in the pan well.

-- Pour in the chicken stock and saffron then bring back to the boil.
+- Pour in the chicken broth and saffron then bring to a boil.
 Turn the heat down to a simmer for about half an hour.
 Cover the pan half way through simmering.

-- Transfer the prawns, onions & peas into the pan with the chicken, chorizo & rice.
+- Transfer the shrimp, onions & peas into the pan with the chicken, chorizo & rice.
 Don't mix.
 The paella should develop a layer of toasted rice called socarrat at the bottom.

 - Garnish with roughly chopped fresh parsley and serve.